-Dave is a managing partner in our Boston office and focuses on investments in healthcare and technology companies.
-He joined Polaris in 2000 after his first career as an operating executive and entrepreneur.
+Dave is a partner in our Boston office and focuses on investments in healthcare and technology.
+He also serves as a managing partner of Polaris Funds VI – IX.
+Dave joined Polaris in 2000 after his first career as an operating executive and entrepreneur.

 He currently represents Polaris on the boards of Cohere Health, Egnyte, NDVR, Notarize, OM1, SimonData, Sonrai Security, TauSight, and also works with Akili, Allstacks, Lob, PathAI, and Quartet Health.

 Previously, he partnered with other transformative portfolio companies from inception through exit, including: Archivas (Hitachi), Armorblox (Cisco), Automattic/WordPress, Bitium (Google), Confluence (TA Associates), CliQr (Cisco), Imprivata (NASDAQ: IMPR, Thoma Bravo), Logentries (Rapid7), LogMeIn (NASDAQ: LOGM), MarkMonitor (Thomson Reuters), Phytel (IBM), Q1 Labs (IBM), Recurly (AKKR), and vKernel (Dell).

 Prior to joining Polaris, Dave was chief operating officer of Calico.
 During his leadership, the company evolved from startup through IPO with $50 million revenues and $3.5 billion market value.
 Before that, he was senior vice president of worldwide operations for Pure Atria/Rational Software, a publicly-held market leader acquired by IBM for $2 billion.
 Earlier, in 12 years with Lotus Development in a number of leadership roles including vice president and general manager of sales and services, he helped the company become one of the two largest software companies in the world before it was acquired by IBM for $3.5 billion.